 Papers Past contains more than one million pages of digitised New Zealand newspapers.
-The collection covers the years 1840 to 1915 and includes publications from all regions of New Zealand.
+The collection covers the years 1840 to 1949 and includes publications from all regions of New Zealand, and some Samoan newspapers.
 There are two main ways to find information in Papers Past:

 Indexes to Christchurch newspapers